 The game designer is the person who designs the creative aspects of the game, such as the plot and story, levels and environment, and character interaction.
 They work with other professionals, such as developers and artists, to communicate ideas and manage the project through to game production.

-Depending on the situation, game designers may specialise in certain game elements and work with other teams at commercial or independent game development companies.
+Depending on the situation, game designers may specialize in certain game elements and work with other teams at commercial or independent game development companies.

 Alternatively, they can invent, produce, program and publish titles themselves.